 NO BURLAP WRAPS ON SHRUBS: if you are worried about breakage from wind, then surround them with stakes and fasten the burlap to the stakes so the burlap does not touch the shrub tissue which could then coat with snow and ice.

 Grasses, Echinacea (and those with seed heads for the wee birds), Hydrangeas, Russian Sage, Lavender, and other perennials with woody or strong stems.
 You many like your garden "tidy" in the fall, but think like a plant... they need all the help they can get with nutrients and better to use what they have than having to add fertilizers all season.

 COMPOSTING: Any time is a good time, but especially in Fall.
 It is good insulation and will sink into the ground with the fall and spring rains. (see also SOIL)

 MULCH: always a good idea.
 Mulch as soon as the ground freezes.
 Any earlier and some unwanted guests will bed down for the winter….
 Moles and mice.

 It keeps the cold in the ground so that fluctuating temperatures are moderated protecting tender roots from freezing during cold snaps and thawing in mild spells… keeps the ground in a dormancy state.

 The first year, add about 3 inches… second year, an inch will do.
-Hemlock will decompose, as will cedar.
+Hemlock will decompose faster, as will cedar.

 AND LAST, BUT NOT LEAST...

-Dig up tender bulbs (Dahlia, Agapanthus, Acidanthera etc),place in paper bag and store in dark, dry place.
+Dig up tender tubers (Dahlia, Agapanthus, Acidanthera etc),place in paper bag and store in dark, dry place.

 Turn off water, drain hoses and store